jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/setup/editor.md

 done
 ```

+For further customization,
-For further customization a configuration file will be created at
+a configuration file will be created at
+`~/.config/Code/User/settings.json`
-`~/.config/Code/User/settings.json` once you start the editor.
+once you start the editor.
 Please note that
 the entire configuration file
-must comply the JSON format,
+must comply with the JSON format,
 so make sure you don't have trailing commas.
 If correctly formatted,
 you should be able